Kaikorai Valley: Kaikorai

 The suburb of Kaikorai sits at the head of the valley.
 This suburb is largely residential, sitting close to the junction of Kaikorai Valley Road and Stuart Street, to the west of which Stuart Street becomes Taieri Road.
 Taieri Road links with the outer suburbs of Halfway Bush and Helensburgh before traversing the rugged Three Mile Hill, eventually emerging on the Taieri Plains.
 A complex junction links Stuart Street, Taieri Road, and Kaikorai Valley Road, and also provides a link with Highgate, the main road through the suburbs of Roslyn (which lies on the ridge immediately to the east of Kaikorai) and Maori Hill.
 The suburb of Wakari lies immediately to the northwest of Kaikorai.

-Notable features of Kaikorai include a KFC restaurant, a bowling alley and a sports ground, Ellis Park.
+Notable features of Kaikorai include a KFC restaurant, a bowling alley, a sports ground, Ellis Park, and the Frasers Gully reserve.
 Close to the southern end of the suburb is a significant road junction linking Kaikorai Valley Road with the suburb of Brockville to the west.

 Bradford

 Bradford is a smaller, more ill-defined suburb lying in the centre of the Kaikorai Valley and in a small series of streets which lie immediately to its west.
 Like other parts of the lower valley, it contains numerous commercial properties such as wholesalers and car yards.
 Bradford Primary school lies in the suburb, which is named after Bradford in Yorkshire, England, because of its important textile mill industry.

-A road junction close to the boundary of Bradford and Kaikorai close to the former mills links Kaikorai Valley Road with Stone Street, which rises rapidly to the east to meet the ridge at Belleknowes.
+A road junction close to the boundary of Bradford and Kaikorai close to the former Roslyn Woollen Mill links Kaikorai Valley Road with Stone Street, which rises rapidly to the east to meet the ridge at Belleknowes.
 A disused quarry is a notable feature on this road.